fgolemo/course-2018-networks/1-setting-up-simple-local-net.md

 Fire up the network simulator based on a saved session for this first exercise:

-(assuming you are still in the qemunet/trunk directory)
+(assuming you are in the qemunet directory)

     ./qemunet.sh -s ~/course-2017-networks/lan0.tgz